Cynthia Stone Creem

-Cynthia Stone Creem (born September 17, 1942) is an American politician serving in the Massachusetts Senate.
-She represents the 1st Middlesex and Norfolk district, which includes Newton (her hometown), Brookline and parts of Wellesley.
-She is a Democrat who has served since 1999.
-Prior to serving in the Massachusetts legislature, she was an attorney who served on the Massachusetts Executive Council and the Newton Board of Aldermen.
-In late 2011 Creem considered running for Massachusetts's Fourth District seat in the United States Congress to replace retiring Rep. Barney Frank, ultimately won by Joseph P. Kennedy III in November 2012, but decided to remain in the Massachusetts Senate.
+Cynthia Stone Creem (born September 17, 1942) is an American politician who serves as a member of the Massachusetts Senate for the Norfolk and Middlesex district.
+Formerly called the 1st Middlesex and Norfolk district, her constituency includes Brookline, Wellesley, and her hometown of Newton.
+A member of the Democratic Party, Creem was first elected in 1999 and has served as Majority Leader since 2018.
+Prior to serving in the Massachusetts legislature, she was an attorney who served on the Massachusetts Governor's Council and the Newton Board of Aldermen.

-On February 28, 2018, Creem was elevated to the position of majority leader in the state senate.

-Creem is a practicing family law attorney serving Of Counsel at the Boston law firm Sugarman, Rogers, Barshak & Cohen.
+In late 2011, Creem considered running for Congress in Massachusetts's 4th congressional district to replace retiring Rep. Barney Frank, but decided to remain in the Massachusetts Senate.
+The seat was ultimately won by Joe Kennedy III.

 Political career

 In 2018, Creem, along with Senator Anne Gobi, led the fight to pass H.4671, an act automatically registering eligible voters and enhancing safeguards against fraud.
 The bill created a framework for eligible voters to automatically register to vote when receiving services form the Register of Motor Vehicles and MassHealth.
 The bill also applies existing penalties for voter fraud to a fine of up to $10,000 or a five-year prison sentence.